richardatval/www.yesproject.org/what-you-can-do/get-hands-on-experience-and-access-to-jobs.md

 You’ll develop your employability skills and undertake a hands-on work placement and training with a local employer and have access to real job opportunities.

-This programme is 4-6 weeks long and during that time you will receive:
+This programme called 'Get into' is 4-6 weeks long and during that time you will receive:

 * Targeted skills training and experience including employability skills, sector specific skills and a work placement
 * Nationally recognised qualifications